alliancecan/driconnect/driconnect/content/registration.en.md

 # Registration

-To register for this year’s DRI Connect either in person or virtually, please register at the following link: [link]
+To register for this year’s DRI Connect either in person or virtually, please register at the following link: [https://events.myconferencesuite.com/DRIConnect/reg/landing]

 A reminder that in-person spaces are limited.
 Register today to secure your spot!